jbarnoud/SciPy-CookBook/rst/Least_Squares_Circle.rst

 This is a nonlinear problem.
-We well see three approaches to the problem, and compare there results, as well as their speeds.
+We will see three approaches to the problem, and compare their results, as well as their speeds.

 Using an algebraic approximation
 --------------------------------